petetanru/petetanru.github.io/about.md

 title: Pete Peeradej Tanruangporn
 ---

 Executive experienced in managing startups and funding for projects.
+Currently CEO of a crypto exchange.
 Versatile professional with hands-on experience in analytics, academic research, public policy, as well as coding.
 I turn ideas into businesses.

 Fun Facts
 ----